Introduction to Federated Audience Composition

 One of my customers asked me what the point of sending data to AEP was if you could just run FAC.
 This is a very valid question and I am sure many have thought about it.
 Here are some reasons why you still an implementation to send data to AEP:

 - Batch only.
-By the very nature of relational databases, all processing is batch.
+By the very nature of relational databases and data warehouses, all processing is batch.
 Edge and streaming segmentation require the data to be present in AEP.

 - Data needs.
 AEP’s segment engine is not the only place where profile data is needed.
 Adobe Journey Optimizer and Customer Journey Analytics, to name a couple, rely on profile attributes in many places.